RodrigoMendoza2000/test_similarity/README.md

 ## Project Overview

-The project consists of two main components:
+The project consists of three main components:

+1. **Preprocessing**: This component is responible of cleaning all of our data and is used as a first step to prepare the data for the Doc2Vec model.

-1. **Processing**: This component is responsible for training the Doc2Vec model on a given set of training data.
+2. **Processing**: This component is responsible for training the Doc2Vec model on a given set of training data.
 It also provides functionality to retrieve the most similar sentences from a given document.

-2. **Decision**: This component uses the output from the Processing component to make decisions about whether a text is plagiarized or not.
+3. **Decision**: This component uses the output from the Processing component to make decisions about whether a text is plagiarized or not.
 It calculates a confusion matrix and the AUC to evaluate the performance of the model.

 ## Getting Started